The First Week

 2. Use the crate!!
 Use the crate if you have to leave the dog at home or if the dog is acting overwhelmed by too many people, too many new things, etc. In the crate, the dog is safe from household distractions and from situations that may be overwhelming to a new dog in a new home.
 If you are concerned about the dog in the crate, try giving them a kong toy filled with cream cheese or peanut butter, a stuffed toy, or even an old t-shirt that you have worn and not washed.
 The scent of their new owner can help dogs bond to you and help calm them when you are away.
 Remember greyhounds are used to living in a crate but aren't used to being in your home.
 Most feel safer and more comfortable in a familiar crate than loose in a strange house.
 A crate is also essential for potty training properly.
 Many dogs will only lay down and really relax in a crate at first so make sure you give them plenty of crate time to rest and sleep.

 3. Don't be afraid to use bribes to get your greyhound into the crate.
-The new crate at your house is not your dog's crate yet.
+The new crate at your house is not your greyhound's crate yet.
 Even a greyhound that prefers to be in crates, may not want to go in a strange new crate at first.
 Many of our members use string cheese, peanut butter smeared in a kong toy, etc to get our dogs to go in the crate.
 If the greyhound still won't go in, it won't traumatize them if you push them in.
 At the track there was no option about going in a crate and no such thing as a greyhound that "wouldn't crate".
 Greyhounds are very accustomed to living in a crate.
 Your greyhound should earn his freedom from the crate with good behavior.
 Allowing too much freedom too early causes potty training issues and can actually put your dog's life in danger if it gets ahold of something dangerous while you are gone.
-Allowing your greyhound to refuse to go in the crate teaches him that being stubborn or throwing fits keeps him from having to do things he doesn't want to do.Ado
+Allowing your greyhound to refuse to go in the crate, teaches him that being stubborn or throwing fits keeps him from having to do things he doesn't want to do.Ado

 4. Use your dog's muzzle when you feel unsure about how the dog may react around other members of the family and pets.
 This is especially necessary if you have other dogs, small dogs, cats, or even small children.
 We aren't saying to keep your dog muzzled forever, just use the muzzle judiciously in the first few weeks while your dog is adapting to his new home and meeting new cats and small dogs that could be mistaken for bunnies.
 Remember that your greyhound's job has been to chase small furry things up until now.
 Even the ones that seem small animal safe, need time to get adjusted to seeing fast movements around them without chasing.
 You will receive a muzzle with your dog.
 Greyhounds always had their muzzles put on before leaving their kennel to go outside at the track.
 Most look on a muzzle fondly because it is associated with going outside.
 Don't feel bad about using the muzzle that comes with your dog.
-It is your insurance policy that keeps your pets, other people's pets and even a greyhound that gets into things, safer.
+It is your insurance policy that keeps your pets, other people's pets, and even a greyhound that gets into things, safer.
 Hold onto that muzzle because it can come in handy to prevent licking and chewing at hot spots or stitches.
 Greyhounds prefer the muzzle to wearing those horrible Elizabethan collars also known as "the Cone of Shame" that vets use to prevent chewing out stitches.

 5. Keep a collar and ID on the dog at all times.
 As mentioned above, you may choose to use a house collar with ID on your dog all the time and then have a separate martingale collar that is just put on for leash walks.
 You will be given one of our Greyhound Crossroads ID tags when you adopt your dog.
 Please have your dog wear it and get one with your own contact information on it as soon as possible.
 Most people have their dogs wear both so there are two numbers to call if someone finds your dog.
+Many owners also choose to have their new greyhounds microchipped.

 6. Always use a martingale collar when you are outside a fenced-in area.
-Greyhounds heads are often smaller than their necks so they can slip out of standard buckle collars very easily.
+Greyhounds heads are often smaller than their necks, so they can slip out of standard buckle collars very easily.
 Martingale collars are modified choke collars and are required for greyhounds.
 Remember, a loose greyhound is often a lost or dead greyhound.
 Lets not let that happen to your new family member!

 7. If you have children under 10 years of age in your home, work with your greyhound from the beginning to help the greyhound understand that these small humans are "above" him or her in the pack structure.
 There are a few simple things to help this:

 1. Whenever the dog and child passes through a door, hold the dog back by the collar so that the child goes through first.
-This also teaches polite, respectful behavior in general.
+This teaches polite, respectful behavior in general.

 2. Have the child, at unexpected times, call the dog to him or her, pet the dog and at the same time give the dog a yummy treat.

 4. Have the child feed the dog.
 An adult can prepare the food and then an adult should hold the dog by the collar.
 Then the child takes the food and puts the food down on the floor or in the crate.
 Then the child should step away from the food and "release" the dog by saying "OK" or "Get it" or "Yours."
 Only then does the adult release the dog so the dog can get the food.
 This teaches the dog that good things come from the child and that the child "owns" the food and is sharing it.
 It also teaches the dog to wait for permission to take food.
-Never let a child approach any dog that is eating or chewing on a treat.
+Never let a child approach any dog that is eating or chewing on a treat!!

 6. Supervise!
 Supervise!
 Supervise!
 We can't emphasize this enough.
 Most trouble between kids and dogs happens when children are unsupervised.
 The dog never gets to tell his side of the story.